Skip to main content

 There is not one universally accepted definition of autism that captures everyone’s experience.

 Between 1 and 2 in every 100 Australians have a diagnosis of autism.
-However, the number of Autistic people living in Australia is likely to be substantially higher.
+However, the number of autistic people living in Australia is likely to be substantially higher.
 Some reasons for this could be;

 • historical approaches to diagnosis